SUBST TM1 Function (like Excel MID or SQL Server SUBSTR): How to Use and Syntax

 SUBST(string, beginning, length);

 - string, is the text string that you want to take a slice out of

 - beginning, is the numeric position in string where you want to start the slice

 - length, is the number of characters representing the length of the slice

 Typically this will be used with a string variable as the first operator, such as:

 would also return ‘lor’.

 It is important to note that the first operator must be a string.
-So if you have a source that is numeric, for example 12345 and you want to extract the last two digits, then you first need to convert this number to a string using numbertostring and then use SUBST on the result of that.
+So if you have a source that is numeric, for example 12345 and you want to extract the last two digits, then you first need to convert this number to a string using NumberToString in a TI or STR in a rule and then use SUBST on the result of that.

 SUBST can be used in both TM1 rules and TurboIntegrator processes

 Note re Excel MID and SQL Server SUBSTR